Latent Video Diffusion Models for High-Fidelity Long Video Generation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Evaluation.} We evaluate our method on UCF-101\cite{UCF101}, Sky Time-lapse\cite{SkyTimelapse_dataset}, and Taichi\cite{taichi}.
-We train all our models with the resolution of $256^2$ on these datasets for unconditional video generation.
-The short clips used for training are selected with the frame stride of 1 at a random location of one video.
-For taichi, we select clips with the frame stride of 4 (i.e., skip three frames after selecting one) following prior work \cite{tats, digan} to make the human motion more dynamic.
+\textbf{Datasets.} We evaluate our method on UCF-101~\cite{UCF101}, Sky Time-lapse~\cite{SkyTimelapse_dataset}, and Taichi~\cite{taichi}.
+We train all our models \zy{with the resolution of $256^2$ on} these datasets for unconditional video generation.
+The short clips used for training are selected with \zy{the} frame stride \zy{of} 1 at a random location of one video.
+For taichi, we select clips with \zy{the} frame stride \zy{of} 4 (i.e., skip three frames after selecting one) following prior work~\cite{tats, digan} to make the human motion more dynamic.
 Due to the limited number of videos in UCF-101 and TaiChi, we adopt the full dataset for training.
-For the Sky Time-lapse dataset, we only train the model on its training split.
-All models are trained under the unconditional setting with no guidance information provided, such as class label.
-For quantitative evaluation, we report the commonly-used FVD\cite{FVD} and KVD\cite{kvd} for both short and long video generation.
-Specifically, we calculate FVD and KVD between 2048 real and fake videos with 16 frames, which we refer to FVD$_{16}$ and KVD$_{16}$, for short video evaluation.
-All results for short video generation are calculated among 10 runs and report its mean and standard deviation.
+For the Sky Time-lapse dataset, we only \zy{train the model} on its training \zy{split}.
+All models are trained under the unconditional setting with no guidance information provided, such as class \zy{label}.

+\textbf{Evaluation Metrics.} For quantitative evaluation, we report the commonly-used FVD~\cite{FVD} and KVD~\cite{kvd} for both short and long video generation.
+Specifically, we calculate FVD and KVD between 2048 real and fake videos \zy{with} 16 frames, which we refer to as FVD$_{16}$ and KVD$_{16}$, for short video evaluation.
+All results for short video generation are calculated among ten runs and report their mean and standard deviation.
 For long video evaluation, we estimate FVD and KVD among 512 samples in every non-overlapped 16-frame clip and report an FVD curve across 1024 frames calculated in 1 run, referred to as FVD$_{1024}$.